 Headline pledges are often ambiguous and emission reduction commitments are limited

 Net-zero targets aim to reduce the analysed companies’ aggregate emissions by only 40% at most, not 100% as suggested by the term “net-zero”.
 All of the 25 companies assessed in this report pledge some form of zero-emission, net-zero or carbon-neutral target.
 But just 3 of the 25 companies – Maersk, Vodafone and Deutsche Telekom – clearly commit to deep decarbonisation of over 90% of their full value chain emissions by their respective net-zero and zero emission target years.
 At least 5 of the companies only commit to reduce their emissions by less than 15%, often by excluding upstream or downstream emissions.
 The 13 companies that provide specific details on what their headline net zero pledges mean, commit to reduce their full value chain emissions from 2019 by only 40% on average.
-The other 12 companies do not accompany their headline pledges with any specific emission reduction commitment for their target year.
+The other 12 companies do not accompany their headline pledges with any specific emission reduction commitment for their that target year.
 Collectively, the 25 companies specifically commit to reducing only less than 20% of their 2.7 GtCO2e emission footprint, by their respective headline target years.

 Targets for 2030 fall well short of the ambition required to align with the internationally agreed goals of the Paris Agreement and avoid the most damaging effects of climate change.
 Among the companies we assessed, 15 of the 25 prominently report interim climate targets.
 However, our analysis finds that the average emission reduction commitment of full value chain emissions between 2019 and 2030 is just 23%.